1.4 Million Chrysler Cars Recalled for Security Flaw

 In the past year, record-setting vehicle recalls were announced.
 Between defective airbags and ignition switches, it has become clear that millions of consumers were put in danger by automotive manufacturers.

 If you or someone you know has been hurt in a car crash caused by a defective vehicle, you may be entitled to file a defective product lawsuit.
-For a free legal consultation, contact our experienced product liability attorneys.
+For a free legal consultation, contact an experienced Baton Rouge auto accident lawyer from our law firm today.